 As Apple showed in a screenshot of the Apple Pay Later section of the Wallet app, you'll be able to see a number of helpful information including the total amount of payments due, how much is due in the next 30 days, and a breakdown of all of your upcoming payments.

 Does Apple Pay Later charge any fees?

 Apple says that Apple Pay Later will charge "zero interest and no fees of any kind."
 However, it is currently unclear what will happen if you manage to miss one of your payments.

 It appears that while users of the service will be able to manually make a payment early, Apple Pay Later payments will be automatically deducted from your bank account on the date that each payment is due.
 While it is unclear what kind of penalty may happen if your bank account does not allow overdrafts, Apple has said that "a user's card-issuing bank may charge a fee if the user's debit card account contains insufficient funds."

 Apple has confirmed that Apple Pay Later will only be available in the United States when the service launches this fall.
 While the company is surely planning to bring the service to additional countries, it is currently unclear which countries are next on the list or when the service could come their way.

 The fine print on the Apple Pay Later purchase screen also mentions that loans may not be available in every state.
 It's currently unclear which states the service will be available when it launches.

 When will Apple Pay Later launch?

-Right now, Apple Pay Later appears to be a feature that is planned to launch as part of iOS 16 when it is released to the public in the fall of 2022.
+Apple Pay Later seemed to originally be a feature that was planned to launch as part of iOS 16 when it was released to the public in September, but the iOS 16 release has come and gone without the new service showing up.
 While Apple has not explicitly stated it, the service is expected to also be available with iPadOS 16 and macOS Ventura as the company has said the service will work both online and in-app.

 More to come